-Our goal is to keep our donors engaged in the activities their generosity promotes.
-For that reason, you are required to write a brief acknowledgement to the donors or their representatives of the endowment from which your scholarship originates.
+Many scholarship recipients are asked to write a brief thank-you letter to the donors, honoree, or their representatives of the endowment from which your scholarship originates.

 School of Architecture scholarship recipients are held to a high standard for thank-you letters.
+Recipients should email drafts of thank-you letters to the Graduate Admissions and Scholarship Coordinator before submitting final copies.
 Letters are reviewed for content and adherence to the university writing guidelines.
 The Graduate Admissions and Scholarship Coordinator may return your letter(s) and ask you to resubmit if corrections need to be made.

 Scholarship funds will not be released unless you turn in thank-you letters that meet these expectations.